 That's all we need to look up.
 We can now just multiply and see that a gram of water (at room temperature and pressure) holds

-Or if you prefer bits, use the fact that a bit equals ln(2) or .693 nits.
+Or if you prefer bits, use the fact that a bit is .693 nats.
 Dividing by this, we see a gram of water holds

-One thing all this goes to show is that the sheer amount of information has little to do with how useful or interesting it is.
-Another thing, though, is that all our magnificent methods of information storage come nowhere close to handling the information packed in even the simplest things of nature.
+One thing this goes to show is that the sheer amount of information has little to do with how useful or interesting it is.
+It also shows that all our magnificent methods of information storage come nowhere close to handling the information packed in even the simplest things of nature.

 I can't look up the entropy of red blood cells, but while hemoglobin and lipids are a lot more interesting than an equivalent mass of water, their entropy is probably not vastly different: this is just how chemistry works.
 So, if we just want an order-of-magnitude estimate, we can do an easier problem: compute the information in a red-blood-cell sized droplet of water.

 A red blood cell is about 10-2 centimeters, so its volume is roughly 10-6 cubic centimeters.
 So, let's consider an equivalent volume of water.
 This has a mass of 10-6 grams — a microgram — since a cubic centimeter of water weighs (almost exactly) a gram.

 We computed the information in gram of water just a minute ago.
 So, we just need to divide by a million to get the information content of a microgram of water.
 Easy The answer is: 500 petabytes!

 About 440 petabytes of email were sent in 2002.
 So, all the emails sent that year would be almost, but not quite, enough to completely describe a red blood cell down to the subatomic level.